PushAndRun/corral-tpc-h-main/Readme.md

+An adjusted version of the TPC-H queries that work with the extended version of Corral++ (PushAndRun/corral)

 # Examples

 Corral++ offers many ways to execute and run jobs, this repo implements a set of the TPC-H queries necessary to run the benchmark.
 This folder contains a set of examples to run the benchmark with different Corral++ deployment modes.